 Social Media and Media Campaigns

-Susan Stienstra coordinates social media and media campaigns for PAHS.
+Susan Stienstra contributes to social media and media campaigns for PAHS.
 She has more than 20 years of experience working for several nonprofit organizations.
 She is also a licensed humane educator with House Rabbit Society, and in that capacity, has taught children and adults about rabbits and how to care for them.
 Her special passions are horses, rabbits, and wildlife.
+She is also an accomplished nature photographer.

 Olga Lenczewska is a PhD candidate at the Philosophy Department at Stanford University and a research fellow at the Stanford Basic Income Lab.
 Before coming to the United States, she did her Bachelor’s degree in Philosophy and Italian at the University of Oxford.
 Her research focuses primarily on historical and contemporary political philosophy.
 She is interested in animal ethics and tries to apply her research experience to issues in animal welfare.
 In addition to working with PAHS, she collaborates with two local shelters, the Peninsula Humane Society and Rattie Ratz.
 See Humane Library for Olga’s articles on animal welfare.